Embracing Disappointment: A Journey to Relaxed & Joyful Living Choosing Calm Over Control

 Because I had possible exposure to a bug, I made the call to cancel.

 Not dramatic.
+Not catastrophic.
+Just… disappointing.

 And if I’m honest?
 I’m a little sad.

-Because sometimes the hardest losses aren’t the big ones.
+Sometimes, the hardest losses aren’t the big ones.

-the conversations we were looking forward to,
+Sometimes it’s the quiet ones—the weekends we pictured, the conversations we were looking forward to, the simple joy of getting away.

 There was a time when I would have said: